zaius/docs/content/docs/pipelines/stacks.md

 operating system and container technology.
 Different stacks have different feature sets.

+You can change stacks by going to the infrastructure settings of your application.
 There are currently *two* stacks available on wercker:

 * wercker (newest, also known as Ewok)